Fauna of Louisiana: Fish

-The white perch, sometimes called sac au lait from Cajun French, was designated the official state fish of Louisiana in 1993.
+The white perch (Pomoxis annularis), sometimes called sac au lait from Cajun French, was designated the official state fish of Louisiana in 1993.
 Coastal beaches are inhabited by sea turtles.
 Freshwater fish include bass, crappie, and bream.
 Red and white crawfishes are the leading commercial crustaceans.

 Many sharks have been observed in Louisiana waters; including, but not limited to lemon sharks, tiger sharks, bull sharks and blacktip sharks.
 The sharks, for instance the bull shark, have often been observed throughout the Atchafalaya Basin, 900 miles up the Mississippi River, and in inland bayous and wetlands.
 The alligator gar and the frecklebelly madtom, which is native to Pearl River in Southeastern Louisiana, are two additional species of fish in Louisiana.

 The bowfin, known by many other names such as the mudfish, dogfish, grinnel, grindel, jack, jackfish, cypress trout, cotton fish, and in South Louisiana; choupique (pronounced shoe-pick or shoe-peg), is found in many areas of Louisiana.